dragmarim/Game/README.md

 Type a short and concise commit message that will be helpful for others to understand what your commit is changing/adding (i.e. "Added a mushroom and star item" or "Fixed the invisible wall glitch").
 Use the ':wq' command to exit and save after finishing your message.

 6. After typing your message, run the `git push` command to push your changes up to the GitHub project website.
+If this is your first push on the branch, you will have to run the `git push --set-upstream origin BRANCH-NAME-HERE` command.